 On any node, start the Failover Manager agent.
-The agent is named efm-3.8; you can use your platform-specific service command to control the service.
-For example, on a CentOS or RHEL 7.x host use the command:
+The agent is named edb-efm-3.10; you can use your platform-specific service command to control the service.
+For example, on a RHEL/CentOS 7.x or RHEL/CentOS 8.x host use the command: